How to Create a Timeless Coastal Home

 1. Stick to a mostly neutral color palette for paint & finishes.

-Think colors like tans, beiges, grays, whites.
+Think coastal colors like tans, beiges, grays, and whites.
 As mentioned above, these colors are all reminiscent of being on the coast.
 Staying in the neutral lane vs going bright and bold really helps bring the outside in, and makes for a more timeless look.
-Trends come and go with paint.
-Sometimes you will see beiges and tans be more popular, and other times, grays will be everywhere in design, but these colors are always relevant.
+Trends come and go with paint color.
+Sometimes you will see shades of beige and tans be more popular, and other times, grays will be everywhere in design, but these colors are always relevant.
 White trim and tile appear often throughout design history, and it is a safe choice.
-Bright white feels crisp, and is a good way to reflect coastal style.
-If you want to go bold, maybe a smaller space like a powder room or laundry room is a good spot to try.
-But, in general, neutral is the best bet for classic coastal style that also feels modern.
+Bright white feels crisp and is a good way to reflect coastal style.
+If you want to go bold with vibrant colors, maybe a smaller space like a powder room or laundry room is a good spot to try.
+But, in general, neutral is the best bet for a classic coastal style that also feels modern.

 2. Use furniture with clean lines, nothing too ornate.

 Furniture with clean lines feels simple.
-It can reflect a casual feeling, which promotes relaxed gathering.
+It can reflect a casual feeling, which promotes a relaxed gathering.
 This is the epitome of life at the coast.
-The look is not only reflective of coastal style, but also a timeless aesthetic.
-To achieve this, consider pieces like slipcovered sofas, tables that aren’t overloaded with detail and accent pieces that are used intentionally versus in abundance.
+The look is not only reflective of coastal style but also a timeless aesthetic.
+To achieve this, consider pieces like slipcovered sofas, tables that aren’t overloaded with detail, and accent pieces that are used intentionally versus in abundance.

 3. Play with patterns on pillows and rugs instead of upholstery.